jotacalderon94/startup/README.md

 - [x] **Static middleware for frontend** - I added `express.static('public')` so the backend is capable of serving the frontend after deployment.
 - [x] **Calls to third party endpoints** - The app calls the PokéAPI to fetch live Pokémon data and displays it.
 This was done way before though
 - [x] **Backend service endpoints** - I added several endppoints for authentication/login.
 Refer to service/index
 - [x] **Frontend calls service endpoints** -  Verified that the frontend communicates with the backend using `/api/hello` via Vite proxy.
 Added image to prove this.
+But you can also check it with the login images.
 - [x] **Supports registration, login, logout, and restricted endpoint** - Implemented cookie-based session authentication using: bcryptjs for secure password hashing. uuid session tokens.
 Browser-stored HTTP-only cookies for session persistence Auth state is managed in React using lifted state in App.jsx, and the UI switches between Authenticated and Unauthenticated views based on session status

 ![Fail connecting](docs/For%20Documentation/failure_login.png)